harmenhoek/pcfems/README.md

 2020-01-06
 - Deprecated qrgenerator.html, now in-view QR generation (using qrcode-6.1) with PIL processing for caption.
 Now HttpResponse of image insteafd of render html.
-- Created qrbatchgenerator to create batch pdf files with qr codes.
+- Created qrbatchgenerator to create batch pdf files with qr codes using reportlab.pdfgen and io.

+2020-01-07
+- @login_required, @staff_member_required fixed for all views.
+Only about and login now accessible without login.

 ## History